-We’re here to help you get started quickly and, with a little creativity and a shoe-string budget (or a big budget if you have it), have your home classroom in tip-top shape with less effort than going Marie Kondo in your bedroom.
+We here at VIPKid, can help you get started quickly and, with a little creativity and a shoe-string budget (or a big budget if you have it), have your home classroom in tip-top shape with less effort than going Marie Kondo in your bedroom.

 First, ask yourself which aspects of your classroom need an upgrade.
 Should I move my furniture around?
 Do I need to be more organized?
 Is there enough light?
 Do I need all of it?

 Then, read on for some VIPKid pro tips to help anyone upgrade their space into a cozy online classroom…on a budget of course.

 Sometimes the best makeover doesn’t need to cost anything except some time and a bit of sweat.
 Moving a desk, a sofa, or a monitor can have an enormous impact on how effectively a space is being used and is a cost-effective way to keep a classroom fresh.

 Think about the amount of space you will need to do your work and the amount of space you have available.
 The way you arrange your furniture is going to be different if you are setting up a classroom in a home office or a home closet (we have seen both and, while different, they can both work).
 Many teachers want to have a separate workspace and storage space, so consider where the workspace will be located and how much of it will be visible on camera.